 An opportunity for people who are passionate about Redding and have a strong social media following, to become Digital Ambassadors for our city.
 The Digital Ambassador Program will curate great authentic content about our city from a variety of sources and provide it to influencers so they have an opportunity to share it with their circles.

-Improve our existing Riverfront Amphitheatre located close to the Sundial Bridge by opening up the gorgeous view of the Sacramento River, creating a shade structure and enhancing elements needed for performances.
+Improve our existing Riverfront Park Amphitheater located close to the Sundial Bridge by highlighting the gorgeous view of the Sacramento River, creating a shade structure and enhancing elements needed for performances.
 There will also be an organization taking the lead on programming performances in this beautiful space.

 As we have explored “who we are” as a community through the Identity Project, this idea will create positive, authentic and memorable messages to describe what’s best about our hometown.
 The words we speak as a community have the power to fuel our confidence and create opportunities.
-Our speech also impacts the ways other perceive us and choose to connect to us.
+Our speech also impacts the way others perceive us and choose to connect to us.

 Celebrate one of Redding’s former landmarks and our vibrant history by restoring a cool old neon sign and repurposing it into publicly accessible art to be displayed in Redding.
 See a great example above from Austin, Texas.